tattn/llvm-boehmgc-sample/README.md

 llvm-boehmgc-sample
 ====

-Example to use BoehmGC on LLVM IR.
+Example to use Boehm GC on LLVM IR.